MongoExpUser/Vultr-Data-Analytics-Instance/README.md

 # Vultr-Analytics-App
-Create Vultr Instance on for an Analytics App
+Create Vultr Instance for an Analytics App